clixx-io/clixx.io/eventframework/README.md

 than get on with the job of actually doing the timing functions.

     void timerevent(){
-        // timerevernt - this is run every second if (getTemperature() > 24)
+        // timerevent - this is run every second if (getTemperature() > 24)
 			setAirconditioning(On);
 		else